The-Yak-Collective/yakcollective/members/template-member.md

 ## Required Front Matter

-The front matter (the bit between the two `---` lines at the top of the file) listed at the top of this file represents the _minimal_ frontmatter for a project main page.
+The front matter (the bit between the two `---` lines at the top of the file) listed at the top of this file represents the _minimal_ front matter for a project main page.

 Be aware that if the _value_ of your front matter attribute contains a `:`, `&`, or `#`, then you _must_ either surround it in double quotes (`"`) _or_ use a `|` character, followed by a line break, and then with subsequent lines (until the next front matter attribute or the closing `---`) indented by _two_ spaces.
 So something like this